 Have you heard about cross-functional collaboration?
-You can read our Medium article regarding cross-functional teams to understand what it is its benefits, such as encouraging teamwork and getting to know each other.
+You can read our Medium article regarding cross-functional teams to understand what it is and its benefits, such as encouraging teamwork and getting to know team members.
 Employees learn from each other and have a deeper understanding of what others’ jobs consist of.
-They also discover the personality of their colleagues and can adapt their communication accordingly.
+They also understand their colleagues' personalities and can adapt their communication accordingly.

 3. Meet your employees’ expectations

 Your workforce is the most valuable asset you have.
 This is why the focus on employee-centricity is becoming increasingly relevant.
 You must meet your workers’ needs to motivate them, encourage success and increase retention.
 A company that creates an environment that responds to its employees’ expectations makes them feel that they are at the right place with the right people.
 Why would they want to leave if they feel connected to the values you promote, the working model you offer, and their teammates?

 👉Do you want to know more about what your workforce needs?
 Discover 14 employees’ expectations examples that every company should know about.

 4. Offer hybrid instead of fully remote opportunities